lstipi/sailing-school-P1/README.md

 - [x] Looks nice on tablets
 - [x] Looks nice on desktops
 - [x] Won't submit the form if requirements are not met
+- [x] After a successful submission of the form it leads to CI's formdump website